asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 ## A Better Approach

 Following agile consultants' formulas exactly is a Shu state activity.
 You should absolutely not skip this step to avoid teams that never understand the agile principles.
 However, don't codify these practices, even if the Scrum Guide says it's how teams should work.
 Let teams progress and master these practices, internalize the values, and then modify these practices to be unrecognizable to the ones in the Shu state.
 Otherwise, you are optimizing the organization for mediocrity and people will leave to achieve mastery elsewhere.

+<a name="research">1</a>: Cited in [_The Scope, Limits, and Training Implications of Three Models of Aircraft Pilot Emergency Response Behavior_](http://www.dtic.mil/dtic/tr/fulltext/u2/a071320.pdf) from [Pragmatic Thinking & Learning](https://pragprog.com/book/ahptl/pragmatic-thinking-and-learning) by Andy Hunt